hbrunn/web/web_ir_actions_act_window_message/README.rst

         'type': 'ir.actions.act_window.message',
         'title': _('My title'),
         'message': _('My message'),
+        # optional message type, can be warn or notify which pops up a
+        # nonmodel window in the upper right
+        'message_type': 'warn',
         # optional title of the close button, if not set, will be _('Close')
         # if set False, no close button will be shown
         # you can create your own close button with an action of type